awodey/awodey.github.io/index.md

 ## Lectures

-- [A Higher Effective Topos](/talks/CT2025.pdf)  Joint work with Mathieu Anel and Redi Barton.
+- [A Higher Effective Topos](/talks/CT2025.pdf).
+Joint work with Mathieu Anel and Reid Barton.
 Slides from a talk at the conference _Category Theory 2025_.

 - [Toward the Effective 2-Topos](/talks/Eff2_Manchester.pdf) Slides from a talk at the conference _Categorical Logic and Higher Categories_ held in Manchester in December 2024.